 Travelers come to Corrientes province for two main reasons: the Esteros del Ibera, and world-class recreational fishing.

 The Esteros del Ibera is the second-most important wetland in the continent.
-Though not yet an official national park, it’s gaining fame due to its huge variety of flora and fauna.
+Now an official national park (as of December 2018), it’s gaining fame due to its huge variety of flora and fauna.
 Visit now, while it’s still off the main tourism radar.

 The Esteros can be accessed in several ways.
 There are some eco-lodges near the northernmost point, but most visitors arrive via the town of Mercedes, about 68mi (110 km) south of the Esteros, where you can rent a car or take a bus to Colonia Carlos Pellegrini, a small village just outside the park.
 You’ll find numerous accommodation options here, including eco-lodges and campsites.